benjamincrozat/content/posts/laravel-migrations.md

 **In Laravel, migrations are a way to manage and apply changes to your database schema.** See them like a phpMyAdmin, but with code instead of a user interface. **Migrations also allow you to keep all your team members and environments in sync.**

 In theory, you could start working on a new project, clone it onto your machine, and run `php artisan migrate` to generate a fresh and up to date database.
 Why?
-Because since migrations are based on code, they also are versionned just like the rest of the project.
+Because since migrations are based on code, they also are versioned just like the rest of the project.

 Interesting, right?
 Let's learn more about migrations!